 Welcome to the Operating Systems Group

-The Operating Systems Group at KIT is focusing on the design, implementation, and analysis of system software, that is low-level software running directly on top of the hardware interface.
+The Operating Systems Group at KIT is focusing on the design, implementation, and analysis of system software, which is low-level software running directly on top of the hardware interface.
 As a mediator between applications and the hardware, system software plays a central role in the software stack.
 It manages the computer's hardware resources such as memory and computation time and provides common abstractions and services for efficient and secure resource access.

 The Operating Systems Group is also heavily involved in the Bachelor's and Master's program in computer science at KIT.
 We give an introductory lecture to operating systems for undergraduates, organize seminars, and offer advanced labs and lectures in the areas of virtualization and power management in the Master's program.
 We also regularly supervise theses, thereby giving students the chance to actively take part in the exciting field of systems research. more